Jordan staggers under fallout of Syria conflict

 And, as officials like to point out, Damascus is only a couple of hours' drive from Amman, whereas vast tracts of desert stretch between the Jordanian capital and Baghdad.

-Nevertheless, for all the dangers posed by Syria, Jordan has survived many regional crises in the past, trading on its utility as a buffer between Israel and its Arab neighbours.
+Nevertheless, for all the dangers posed by Syria, Jordan has survived many regional crises in the past, trading on its utility as a buffer between Israel and its Arab neighbors.

 "Syria is a worry, but I don't think it will affect the stability of Jordan," said Ali Shukri, a retired Jordanian general and an adviser to Abdullah's late father King Hussein.

-"We have always managed to keep the country united and manoeuvre our way away from a possible overspill into Jordan."
+"We have always managed to keep the country united and maneuver our way away from a possible overspill into Jordan."

 (Writing by Alistair Lyon; Editing by Alastair Macdonald)